adaltas/node-nikita/packages/service/src/discover.coffee.md

 Discover the OS init loader.
 For now it only supports Centos/Redhat OS in version 6 or 7, Ubuntu.
-Store properties in the nikita store object.
+Store properties in the nikita state object.

-## Options

-* `strict` (boolean)
-  Throw an error if the OS is not supported. false by default.
-* `cache`
-  Disable cache. false by default

 ## Callback parameters